Imagine yourself standing completely alone in a small room surrounded by high walls with no light.

 It may turn out, for example, that you got illegally jailed because you once accidentally offended a policeman or failed to satisfy the demands of your creditors.
 You may even begin angrily cursing the state which values its police officers more than you or the laws that failed to protect you.
 But does it really matter now?
 Regardless of what led to the outcome, you are still in that room hungry and scared.
 And free?

-The question is whether you are willing to recognise that freedom and accept it, even though you’ve always defined freedom in a different way.
-You’ll begin recalling yourself of the high shelves in supermarkets and dishes in your favourite restaurant.
+The question is whether you are willing to recognize that freedom and accept it, even though you’ve always defined freedom in a different way.
+You’ll begin recalling yourself of the high shelves in supermarkets and dishes in your favorite restaurant.

 “By locking me up here, they deprived me of my freedom,” will be rotating in your mind.
 But did they?
 They rid you of many other options, yet they didn’t and never would take away your freedom to question reality and, consequently, yourself.
 That being said, your inner freedom always remains with you.
 Yet do you want it?